vitorhugods/AvatarView/README.md

 ## Demo
 [Watch the video](https://vimeo.com/291110435) or clone the repo and build the demo app

-## Importing to Gradle
+## Gradle setup

-Make sure you have the JCenter repository.
+Make sure you have the MavenCentral in your list of repositories.

 * Kotlin DSL `build.gradle.kts`
 ```kotlin